 The term “superorganism” isn’t easy to define.
 As far as I know, Hölldobler and Wilson introduced it to describe why social insects are special and fascinating.
 Why we have to see the colony as a whole, not the individual bees (or ants or any other social insect).
 A superorganism, in very poor words, is a self-organising entity.
-The queen and drones have the monopole on reproduction but need the workers for brood rearing, foraging, cleaning etc. A single bee doesn’t display the whole range of behaviour of the species and it’s not able to survive without the colony.
+The queen and drones have the monopole on reproduction.
+They need the workers for brood rearing, foraging, cleaning, etc. A single bee doesn’t display the whole range of behaviour of the species and it’s not able to survive without the colony.

 Superorganism and welfare – unifying two concepts